yhqiu16/FDRA/README.md

 3. CGRA-Compiler: CGRA mapper and task scheduler.

-4. Bechmarks: C programs with target loop kernel annotated
+4. Benchmarks: C programs with target loop kernel annotated

 ## Build and run flow of FDRA in Chipyard